 It is agreed that the Employer has the right to discipline or discharge employees for just cause.
 Corrective action of non-probationary employees shall be subject to the grievance procedure, including binding arbitration.
-Outside of an employee's probationary period, no corrective action shall be issued without meeting the standards of Just Cause.

 Under no circumstances will any employee be required to sign any document that waives their right to just cause for discipline and/or the right to voice a complaint through the established grievance procedure.
 Any agreement signed by any employee that waives these rights shall be deemed invalid to the extent the document purports to waive these rights.